Changes in V3

 id may be removed in a later version of the Demand API.

-Error handling describes what errors can occur when calling V3 endpoints and what you should do to avoid or fix them.
-You should update your error handling code in line with the guidance and information given there.
+The Error handling guide describes what errors can occur when calling V3 endpoints and what you should do to avoid or fix them.

 Also, note that V3 reports errors differently to V2: